Mesquite is a superfood native to South America and the Southwestern United States that could have nutritional and medicinal powers worth your time.

 But why should you care?

-The benefits of mesquite powder for health and weight loss may make you want to add this super yummy food to your table!
+The benefits of mesquite powder for health and weight management may make you want to add this super yummy food to your table!

 Though it doesn't come from an exotic location and may even be growing in your neighborhood, mesquite is a true superfood that has been used for centuries.
 You may know it from barbeque mixes, but it could do so much more.